bobf/postmortem/README.md

 _PostMortem_ automatically integrates with _Rails ActionMailer_ and  _Pony_.
 When an email is sent an entry will be visible in your application's log output.

-The path to the preview file is based on the current time and the subject of the email.
-If you would prefer to use the same path for each email you can disable timestamps (see [configuration](#configuration)) and simply reload your browser every time an email is sent.

 If you are using assets (images etc.) with _ActionMailer_ make sure to configure the asset host, e.g.:

 ```ruby